mbrazeau/morphylib/README.md

 So far, building is supported for Unix-like systems (e.g. Linux, Mac OS).
 A makefile in the root MorphyLib directory builds both static and dynamic libraries.

-Additionally, a Python file is included and maintained which supplies all the bindings for that language.
+Additionally, Python and R bindings are being supplied and maintained, but may not be entirely up to date with the core library.

 **Using MorphyLib**